p4-team/ctf/2018-09-01-tokyowesterns/web_slackemoji/README.md

 This task is a perfect example of CTF challenge naming conventions - because the challenge has absolutely zero relation to slack, emojis, and conversions.

-We are expected to exploit website http://emoji.chal.ctf.westerns.tokyo/.
+We are expected to exploit the website http://emoji.chal.ctf.westerns.tokyo/.

 The first challenge was to figure out how to drag&drop files from my heavily modified linux installation with i3wm and progressively more completely corrupted APT database.
 To be hones, I just took the easy way out and used Windows VM.